 Campfire Sites, Cooking Shelters and Lean-to Shelters

-There are numerous lean-to shelters, Lapp pole tents and campfire sites in the Hämeenknagas area.
-Only three of these have dry toilets in their vicinity.
-They are Viidentienlaavu lean-to shelter, Ruskalaavu lean-to shelter (toilet for the disabled) and at Koivistonharju lean-to shelter (toilet for the disabled), which is located next to the old, burnt down VIP Lapp pole tent (toilet for the desabled) and Koivistonvati Coocing Shelter.
+There are numerous lean-to shelters, Lapp pole tents and campfire sites in the Hämeenkangas area.
+Only these have dry toilets in their vicinity: Viidentienlaavu lean-to shelter, Ruskalaavu lean-to shelter (toilet for the disabled), Koivistonharju lean-to shelter (toilet for the disabled), Kuninkaanlähde Lapp pole tent, Niinikota Lapp pole tent (toilet for the desabled) and Koivistonvati Coocing Shelter.
 Please note that the military sometimes uses lean-to shelters in their exercises.

 Metsähallitus takes care of firewood supply and maintenance for only some of the lean-to shelters, Lapp pole tents and campfire sites.
 Local organisations take care of maintenance for other points.